yuichiis/rindow-clblast/README.md

 - The PHP extension of rindow-opencl that matches the php version.
 - The PHP extension of rindow-openblas that matches the php version.
 - The PHP extension of rindow-clblast that matches the php version.
-- DLL of flang library.
+- DLL of OpenBLAS library.
 - DLL of CLBlast library.

 Copy the shared library to the PHP extension directory and set it in php.ini.
-And flang DLL's path to Windows PATH environment variable.
+And OpenBLAS DLL's path to Windows PATH environment variable.

 ```shell
 C:\tmp>copy rindow_openblas.dll /path/to/php-installation-path/ext